 Sometimes you just want to read a book that gives you the comforting knowledge that there will be a Happily Ever After — and that’s one of the defining characteristics of the romance genre.
+Everyone enjoys a little romance in their life, whether it’s steamy and passionate, or sweet and PG-thirteen rated.
 If you’d like to write your own love story, we hope these romance prompts will help you!

 Here are a few types of romance stories you might consider writing:

 - Historical romance.
 Classified as any romance novel that takes place before 1950.
 Perhaps your heroine is a young woman, waiting to hear back from her wartime sweetheart who is away fighting.
 Will they end up together forever, or will the difficult times they’re living through keep them apart?

 - YA.
 This is a romance that usually takes place in a high school setting, and features the life and loves of teenage characters.
 Maybe your character realizes they’ve got chemistry with their dreamy lab partner in science class.

 - Contemporary.
 Any romance novel that takes place after 1950.
 This might be where you’d find your friends to lovers (or enemies to lovers) arcs, or stories about the trials and tribulations of online dating.

 - Paranormal.
 Romance stories with elements of fantasy or science fiction.
 Think a passionate prince falling in love with a powerful witch, or a gorgeous vampire finding romance with a seductive werewolf.

 - Suspense.
 When love stories become intertwined with gritty plots.
 Caught up in some bigger conflict or mystery, our lovers find comfort in one another’s embrace.